joncampbell123/dosbox-x/INSTALL.md

 The installer allows you to specify the install folder and the default build to run (VS/MinGW, 32/64-bit, SDL1/SDL2, and Intel/ARM).
 You can also choose to install all available builds.
 A quick start guide is also included in the package, and shell context menus can be added for a fast launch of DOSBox-X from the Windows Explorer.

-The Visual Studio builds are the default Windows builds to use.
-On the other hand, MinGW builds of DOSBox-X support the Slirp backend for the NE2000 networking but won't run on Windows XP/Vista.
+The Visual Studio (VS) builds are the default Windows builds to use.
+On the other hand, MinGW builds support the Slirp backend for the NE2000 networking but won't run on Windows XP/Vista.
 You may also want to use one of the MinGW builds if you encounter specific problem(s) with the Visual Studio builds (such as floating point precision issues).

 If you see the message ```Windows Defender SmartScreen prevented an unrecognized app from starting``` when running an installer, you can solve it by clicking the link "More info" in the dialog and then "Run anyway".